csiebler/azure-machine-learning-mlops-workshop/pipelines-single-training-step/README.md

 # Exercise Instructions

+## Prerequisites

+Before starting with the exercises, make sure that you have the following in place:

+* An Azure Machine Learning workspace
+   * Follow this [tutorial](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace#create-a-workspace), no need to configure the networking section!
+* A Compute Instance, running in your workspace (`Standard_D2_v2` is sufficient)
+  * Goto [AML Studio (https://ml.azure.com)](https://ml.azure.com), sign-in, then select `Compute`, then `Compute instance` and click `Create`
+  * Give it any name, select `Standard_D2_v2` as size and hit create - done!

 ## Running this on a Compute Instance (recommended)

 We recommend to run these exercises on a Compute Instance on Azure Machine Learning.
 To get started, open Jupyter or JupyterLab on the Compute Instance, select `New --> Terminal` (upper right corner) and clone this repo: